jkey-eng/Documentation-Templates/Product Requirements Document/Product Requirements Template.md

 - Don't fall into the trap of writing requirements with too much precision.
   - The primary goal is to align the team around building the same product.
 - Expect your requirements will change frequently as you refine your understanding of the customer needs and your technology stack.
+- Write as many requirements as you actually need, you don't need to write every single requirement in one shot.

 ---